 - Old towels are welcomed at most animal shelters, and some housing shelters may accept them, as well.

-#2) Separate all the items that don’t belong in the bathroom
+#2) Remove all the items that don’t belong in the bathroom

 Make a pile of everything that needs to be moved to its real “home,” and pick it up and put it where it needs to go whenever you’re done organizing your bathroom for the day.
-Make a mental note of everything that made its way into your bathroom, and be on the lookout for it to happen again, so you can try to prevent miscellaneous clutter from migrating to the bathroom.
+Make a mental note of everything that managed to make its way into your bathroom, and be on the lookout for them to sneak in again, so you can try to prevent miscellaneous clutter from migrating to the bathroom.

 #3) Organize everything that remains

-There are many storage options designed especially for bathrooms, and can create considerable bathroom storage even in bathrooms that don’t have any built-in solutions.
+There are many storage options designed especially for bathrooms that can create considerable bathroom storage even in bathrooms that don’t have any built-in storage.
 Here are some of the most effective: